 ChatGPT canvas

 OpenAI shipped canvas in October 2024.
-It opens a second pane on the right with the document or code Claude is working on, while the chat stays on the left.
+It opened a second pane on the right with the document or code ChatGPT was working on, while the chat stayed on the left.
 The killer feature is targeted editing: highlight a paragraph or a function, tell ChatGPT “make this shorter” or “fix the bug here”, and it edits only that selection.

 Feature by feature